National Cannabis Survey

 3) The household weights are calibrated so that the sum of the weights match province level household size demographic counts.

 4) Person weights are computed by multiplying the household level weights by the inverse of the probability of selecting the person within the household.

 5) The person weights are calibrated so that the sum of the weights match demographic population counts at the province by age group by gender level.
-The weights are also calibrated to demographic counts for large Census Metropolitan Areas (CMAs).
+The weights are also calibrated to demographic counts for large census metropolitan areas.

 Variance estimation is based on a resampling method called the bootstrap.

-While rigorous quality assurance mechanisms are applied at all stages of the statistical process, the validation and detailed review of data by statisticians is the ultimate verification of quality prior to release.
-Many validation measures were implemented, they include:
+While quality assurance mechanisms are applied at all stages of the statistical process, the validation and review of data by statisticians is the final verification of quality prior to release.
+Validation measures were implemented, they include:

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 This methodology type does not apply to this statistical program.